 Join with other young adults to strengthen your leadership as a Jeremiah Fellow!

 Who Should Apply?

-Jeremiah is for 22-32 year old Jews who live in a Jeremiah region (Southern California, San Francisco Bay Area, Washington, DC).
-The most important requirements are openness to new ideas, a desire to be part of a learning community, an interest in gaining new skills and knowledge, and the willingness to offer your strengths and experiences to the group and to your community.
-Recommend someone you think would be a great addition to the program.
+The Jeremiah Fellowship is for 22-32 year old Jews who live in a Jeremiah region (Southern California and the San Francisco Bay Area).
+The most important requirements are openness to new ideas, a desire to be part of a learning community, the ability to make and fulfill commitments, an interest in gaining new skills and knowledge, and the willingness to offer your strengths and experiences to the group and to your community.

 What Are the Elements of the Fellowship?